 How do I add a student?

-2. Enter details about your student.
+2. Enter the profile details for your student.

-3. Select Account Ownership.
+3. Select the Account Ownership.

 - Counselor (default): The counselor owns the student's plan and has 100% control over how to share it with their student.

-Note: Counselors also have the option to start in Counselor ownership and switch the Account Ownership to Student later in the process.
+- NOTE: Counselors also have the option to start in Counselor ownership and switch the Account Ownership to Student later in the process.
 Once you have switched to Student ownership, the ownership cannot be changed back to counselor-only.